 According to McCartney, it’s one of only two songs (along with ‘Eleanor Rigby’) whose authorship he and John disagreed about.
 John says he wrote it all (except for the piano solo), McCartney says he wrote most of the music.

 But of course it’s John’s song, through and through.
 I’m not a big fan of any of Lennon’s solo music, and I don’t understand why people would play ‘Imagine’ or ‘Workingclass Hero’ on his yahrzeit.
 John’s music died when The Beatles broke up.
 (If you think that’s cruel or harsh, it was John who said, “Elvis died in the army”).
 ‘In My Life’ is quintessential John.
 It’s what he’s all about– melodic and passionate and naked.

 Lest I wax soppy, let me add that I’ve always thought that The Beatles misinterpreted this song.
 One of two cases (the other being ‘Help’) where an introspective song was revved up (and cheapened) to be better suited for AM radio.
-‘In My Life’ is way too fast, too noisy, too choppy (Ringo at his worst with his boomachukka drums and intrusive cymbals).
+The Beatles’ ‘In My Life’ is way too fast, too noisy, too choppy (Ringo at his worst with his boomachukka drums and intrusive cymbals).

 None of ‘us’ can listen to the song, look at a picture of John Lennon, and not shed a tear inside.
 In Gerard Manley Hopkins’ “Spring and Fall”, a ‘young child’ named Margaret is weeping at the sight of falling leaves, too young to understand the source of “sorrow’s springs”.
 Hopkins tells us, “It is Margaret you mourn for.”
 So when we weep at this song, we’re weeping for our losses, our irretrievable past.
-But if we really take the song seriously, we should focus on the ones we’re with, the ones we love.

 There are places I remember